mklissa/DQN/README.md

 `python play.py --env [environment name]`

-Notice that the pickle files must be named after the game (i.e. breakout.pkl).
+The pickle files must be named after the game (i.e. breakout.pkl).
 You can also change that directly in the script.
+As mentionned in this [blog](https://blog.openai.com/adversarial-example-research/) from OpenAI, DQN, as well as more recent algorithms, are subject to adversarial attacks.
+To see the effects on this implementation, choose:

+`python play.py --env [environment name] --adv 1`

 # Results